Straddle and Paddle, Minnesota

 • Add a night in the 348/347 forest road loop.
 These are narrow double-track forest roads long considered a worthy mountain-bike ride by themselves.
 With ample distributed and established camping at the various lakes internal to this loop.

-• Shorten the route in any of the following ways – go direct to Silver Lake campground from Trestle Inn via 7, skip Sawbill and the BWCA, head directly to Grand Marais after Devil Track, or ride the Gitchi-Gami and 61’s wide shoulder from Grand Marais to Tofte if you need a bail-out option.
+• Shorten the route in any of the following ways – Skip the western section and stay at Silver Lake or Hogback campground after the Trestle Inn via 7; skip Sawbill and the BWCA; Skip Grand Marais and come down 158 / 45 to rejoin at Pike Lake; head directly to Grand Marais after Devil Track, or ride the Gitchi-Gami and 61’s wide shoulder from Grand Marais to Tofte if you need a bail-out option.

 Swimming